Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 Enrichment is only useful if it is:

-• accurate for your target geos/industries
+- accurate for your target geographies and industries

-• updated regularly
+- updated regularly

-• transparent about source and timestamp
+- transparent about source and timestamp

 Pipedrive's "agentic experience" messaging emphasizes context-aware support and proactive guidance.
 Your job is to validate that the underlying data is current and sourced.
 (Pipedrive newsroom)